Tegowalik/LEGO-Switch-Controller/README.md

 # Pybricks LEGO Train Switch Controller
 Automate your LEGO train tracks by randomly change the direction of switches by detecting incoming trains.
-An example usage is presented here: https://youtu.be/EsnzuTQ5WIw?t=199
+This [video](https://youtu.be/nyAEZ-QBgTA) shows how it can be used.

 In principle, all the programs work in the same way: Trains are detected by an distance sensor which causes the switch to change direction (at least with some probability).
 Depending on the used hardware components (Powered Up City Hub/ Technic Hub, MINDSTORMS Robot Inventor 51515, MINDSTORMS EV3 31313, Spike Prime) different programs are required as explained later in detail.

 Most of the provided programs are running [PyBricks](https://pybricks.com/) code.
 However, for LEGO MINDSTORMs EV3 (31313) [EV3 MicroPython](https://pybricks.com/ev3-micropython/) is used.
 The LEGO MINDSTORMS Robot Inventor (51515) can be used either with PyBricks or with the official [LEGO MINDSTORMS Software with Python Programming](https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/).

 To get the motor rotation change the direction of the switch, a design of [SteinaufStein](https://www.youtube.com/channel/UCJ-c1vQHVZZ6S6xhjjNo7Gg) is used ([video tutorial](https://youtu.be/Jwv6kI0IBoQ?t=63)).
 Note that for some powered up motors an additional gear ration is needed since the motors are too weak to move the switch position.
+Also note that this design only works for 6W (6 wide) trains (as all the LEGO City trains are), not for 8W or larger trains!

 <img src="img/switch_gear_ratio.jpg" width="300">